AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 For light authentication use cases including business stakeholders reviewing content, protect content by displaying a basic auth dialog requiring a username and password.
 [Learn more](/help/implementing/dispatcher/cdn-credentials-authentication.md) and join the early adopter program.

-## Customer CDN points to AEM-managed CDN {#point-to-point-CDN}
+## Customer-managed CDN points to AEM-managed CDN {#point-to-point-CDN}

 >[!CONTEXTUALHELP]
 >id="aemcloud_golive_byocdn"
 >title="Customer CDN points to AEM Managed CDN"
 >abstract="AEM as Cloud Service offers an option for customers to use its existing CDN.
 For the publish tier, customers can optionally point to it from their own CDN, which they must manage.
 This scenario is allowed on a case-by-case basis, based on meeting certain pre-requisites including, but not limited to, the customer having a legacy integration with their CDN vendor that is difficult to abandon."

-If a customer must use its existing CDN, they may manage it and point it to the AEM-managed CDN, providing the following are satisfied:
+If a customer must use its existing CDN, they can manage it and point it to the AEM-managed CDN, providing the following are satisfied:

-* Customer must have an existing CDN that would be onerous to replace.
+* The customer must have an existing CDN that would be onerous to replace.
-* Customer must manage it.
+* The customer must manage it.
-* Customer must be able to configure the CDN to work with AEM as a Cloud Service - see the configuration instructions presented below.
+* The customer must be able to configure the CDN to work with AEM as a Cloud Service - see the configuration instructions presented below.
-* Customer must have engineering CDN experts that are on call in case-related issues arise.
+* The customer must have engineering CDN experts that are on call in case-related issues arise.
-* Customer must perform and successfully pass a load test before going to production.
+* The customer must perform and successfully pass a load test before going to production.

 Configuration instructions: